streakcraze/python-automation/unit_testing/README.md

 # Automated Testing Project

-This project showcases the automation of Python testing using the `unittest` framework and Flask routes.
+This project showcases the automation of Python testing using the `unittest` framework, Flask routes with basic authentication, and SQLite database integration.

 ## Project Structure